Memory usage when reading 2019-beta2 .tpr-files with trjconv from version 2018.3

-#3 Updated by Paul Bauer about 1 year ago
+#3 Updated by Paul Bauer almost 2 years ago

 The error itself is caused because the tpr files in 2019 no longer support implicit solvent, leading to the sections in the file being offset and do_tpx reading garbage when passing through the do_cmap section that causes the memory exhaustion.
 Not sure how to fix this, as I don't think the formats from versions newer than the current one are supposed to be usable.

-#7 Updated by Mark Abraham 12 months ago
+#7 Updated by Mark Abraham over 1 year ago

 - Status changed from New to Feedback wanted